Citation, DOI, disclosures and article data

 - descending colon: ~5%

-Approximately 10% of CRCs have a BRAF mutation, which is more common in females, right colon CRC, advanced stage at diagnosis, and a mucinous histology 7.
+Approximately 10% of colorectal cancers have a BRAF mutation, which is more common in females, right colon colorectal cancer, advanced stage at diagnosis, and a mucinous histology 7.

 See: colon cancer staging.